RedisGears/RedisGears/docs/redisai.md

 `def msetTensorsInKeyspace(tensors: Dict[str, PyTensor]) -> None`

 Set multiple tensors in Redis keyspace under the given keys.
-The operation will acquire Redis GIL as it accesses the keyspace.

 * _tensors_ - a Python dictionary where the keys are the keys to store in Redis, and the value is the tensor value to store under each key.
 * _returns_ - `#!python None`

 `def getTensorFromKey(key: str) -> PyTensor`

 Get a tensor that is stored in Redis keyspace under the given key.
-The operation will acquire Redis GIL as it accesses the keyspace

 * _key_ - a string that represents the key
 * _returns_ - the `PyTensor` object that is stored in Redis under the given key

 `def mgetTensorsFromKeyspace(tensors: List[str]) -> List[PyTensor]`

 Get multiple tensors that are stored in Redis keyspace under the given keys.
-The operation will acquire Redis GIL as it accesses the keyspace.

 * _tensors_ - a `List[str]` of keys stored in Redis, each key is holding a value of type tensor
 * _returns_ - a `List[PyTensor]` of the tensors stored in Redis under the given keys, respectively